sifir-gun/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 - Your company/university may have a network firewall
 - Google also protects its infrastructure using firewalls and other filtering systems (such as intrusion detection systems)

-If a firewall deems your request suspicious (an unauthorized port, unusual traffic, etc.), the connection can be blocked.
+The firewall filters traffic and only allows secure connections through TCP port 443 (HTTPS) and port 80 (HTTP), blocking unauthorized access.

 ### 2.4 HTTPS/SSL

 When you see https://, it means communication is encrypted through TLS/SSL (Transport Layer Security / Secure Sockets Layer).

-SSL/TLS Handshake: Your browser and the server negotiate a method of encryption and exchange certificates to ensure the server is who it claims to be (authentication).
+1. SSL/TLS Handshake: Your browser and the server negotiate a method of encryption and exchange certificates to ensure the server is who it claims to be (authentication).
-Once the secure connection is established, all data is exchanged in encrypted form to prevent interception and content manipulation (Man-in-the-Middle attacks).
+2. Once the secure connection is established, all data is exchanged in encrypted form to prevent interception and content manipulation (Man-in-the-Middle attacks).

+This secure connection is established over TCP port 443, ensuring that all data exchanged is encrypted.

 ### 2.5 Load-Balancer